conveyal/analysis-ui/docs/prepare-inputs/index.md

 Again, note that files larger than 500MB may be rejected on upload.
 The largest GTFS feeds in regular use are below 400MB and most are much smaller than this.
 A larger file may indicate a problem.
 Please contact your support team if you genuinely need to upload a larger file.

 If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.

+Ensure any GTFS you upload follows requirements of the specification.
+Various [validation tools](https://gtfs.org/testing/) are available.
+Common issues include:
+* Missing required files
+* Calendar dates that do not cover an intended date of analysis.
+* Using values other than 0-7 in the route_type column of routes.txt

 ## Creating a Project